danielmccannsayles/camel-prompt-injection/README.md

 ## Exploring Camel paper

 Added daniel/ folder.
-Made some changes:
+Made some changes to the flow:

 1. Added code to show the current namespace variables for the LM (on an error, so it doesn't try & redefine)
 2. Prompt tweaks: